 St. John immediately knew that Tippett Studio would be ideal for the type of needed visual effects work.
 “This is a Phil Tippett show,” she told Reitman in early production meetings.
 Her impression would be proved correct.
 Tippett recalled: “I have a real strongway of saying, ‘I think this is the way this stuff ought to be done, and if you don’t want to do it that way, fine; but then I don’t want to do it.’
 But I was very comfortable with Ivan from the start, and I think he was with me.”
 Tippett Studio art director Peter Konig began focusing on creature designs, from the single-celled organisms seen at the beginning of the film to the massive amoeba monster of the finale.
 Tippett related: “we had a couple of production meetings with biologist Dr. Mark Shelley, laying down ground rules for the whole thing.
 The aliens that come to Earth on a piggyback ride on this meteor could have been really weird and wacky; but gradually, we narrowed our ideas down to those based on the notions of ecologist/philosopher Phillip Gould.”

 According to Gould, evolution on Earth would never take the same path twice — its results are not duplicable.
 Different forces and processes would result in wildly different outcomes — and that was the fundamental premise of the alien designs.
+The idea on paper was that the aliens share the aesthetic of Earthly life because they took upon Earth DNA upon landing.
 “The alien crashes,” Tippett explained, “and whatever it is, it’s life.
 It takes Earth’s DNA, crunches it up, and starts up a parallel track, an accelerated path that moves through our terrestrial evolutionary development: single cells to multi-cells to flatworms to crustaceans, insects, amphibians, reptiles, and on and on.
 The premise necessitated that we create that entire evolutionary arc.”

 Reitman himself agreed that the look of the aliens should have a connection to Earthly animals.
 He related: “they were aliens, but there had to be some sense of reality about them — exaggerated forms, perhaps, but something with which we could still identify.”
 Reitman reviewed concept drawings and maquettes weekly, and however fantastic the creatures conceived in the design phase were, the team soon had to face the logistics of actually bringing them to the screen.